Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 Core network setup is done.

-## 2. Setup backend services
+## 2. Set up backend services

-In this section, we will setup the Key Vault and the Cognitive Services account and store the access key for CS in Key Vault.
+In this section, we will set up the Key Vault and the Cognitive Services account and store the access key for CS in Key Vault.
 We will also create the private endpoints and configure the services to block public traffic.
 First create the services:

 ```bash
 az keyvault create --resource-group securebackendsetup --name securekeyvault2021 --location westeurope --sku standard --enable-rbac-authorization